Notre Dame High School (New Jersey): Athletics

 The girls track team won the Non-Public indoor relay state championship in 1984, won the Group III title in 1996, the group II title in 1997, and the Group I title in 2020 (as co-champion); the four state titles won by the girls program is tied for tenth in the state.
 The boys team won the Group III title in 2007.

 The girls soccer team won the Group IV title in 1985 (defeating Morris Knolls High School in the tournament final) and the Group III state championship in 1994 (as co-champion with West Morris Central High School).
 The team won the Non-Public A South title in 2015 over Holy Cross Academy on penalty kicks, with the score tied at 2-2 after two overtimes.

 The field hockey team won the Central Jersey Group IV state sectional championship in 1985 and 1987, and won the title in Central Jersey Group III in 1994.

-The boys track team won the Non-Public Group A spring track state championship in 1992, 1996, 1997 and 2005.
+The boys track team won the Non-Public Group A spring / outdoor track state championship in 1992, 1996, 1997 and 2005.

 The Notre Dame girls' basketball team won the Non-Public A state championships in 1995 (against runner-up Immaculate Heart Academy in the finals) and in 1996 (vs. Paramus Catholic High School).
 In 2014, the girls' basketball team won the Mercer County Tournament championship for the eighth time, defeating Hopewell Valley Central High School by a score of 49–35 in the tournament final.

 The girls track team won the indoor track Group III state championship in 1996 and won in Group II in 1997.
 The boys team won the Group II title in 1997 and the Group III title in 1998.

 The softball team won the Non-Public A state championship in 2006 and 2007, defeating Mount Saint Dominic Academy in the tournament final both years.
 The team won the 2007 South A state sectional championship with a 2–1 win over Red Bank Catholic High School in the tournament final.
 The team then won the Non-Public Group A state championship with a 1–0 win over Mount Saint Dominic Academy to finish the season with a record of 26-4.
 NJ.com / The Star-Ledger ranked Notre Dame as their number-one softball team in the state in 2007.

 The tennis team won the 1999 South A state sectional championship with a 4–1 win over Monsignor Donovan High School in the tournament final at Veterans Park.

 The Notre Dame golf team won their first Mercer County Golf Championship in 2009, ending a 23-year drought with a total team score of 314, six shots better than the closest team.

 The boys' swim team capped their 2009–10 season undefeated and went on to win the Mercer County Tournament for the third straight year.

-In the 2014–15 season, the athletic programs won three state regional championships.

-In 2018, wrestler Joe Schneider broke the all-time win record at the school.